SourcePointUSA/CmpReactNativeIntegration/AndroidSoftIntegration.md

 }
 ```

-and declare it into the `AndroidManifest.xml`
+Declare it into the `AndroidManifest.xml`

 ```xml
 <manifest>